Day 1Belgrade (20 KM) (D))

 Welcoming you at the Belgrade international airport and transfer to Belgrade, Serbia's capital.
 Check-in to our hotel.
-We start orientation walk throughout Knez Mihailova street to Kalemegdan fortress.
+We start orientation walk throughout Knez Mihailova street to Kalemegdan Fortress.
 After a short break, we take you to the wine and food restaurant called Ambar.
 Serbia is not well known in the list of wine countries, but you will be surprised that this country in its long tradition produces some of Europe's best bottles.
-This restaurant is an excellent opportunity to start tasting varieties of local wines and rakias (brandy).
+This restaurant is an excellent opportunity to start tasting varieties of local wine and rakia (brandy).
 With its original culinary experience, we have a chance in this restaurant to learn more about Balkan cuisine.
-Small plates transform your dinner into a feast with barbecue grill, the finest selection of cheese, different blends of kaymak, hazelnuts and strawberries, local wines, and rakias that meet the highest of expectations.
+Small plates transform your dinner into a feast with barbeque grill, the finest selection of cheese, different blends of kaymak, hazelnuts and strawberries, local wine and rakia that meet the highest of expectations.
 Be sure to enjoy in Zilavka, Traminac, Prokupac, Vranac, or Cabernet Sauvignon, Merlot, Pinot Noir, and much more than that.
 Overnight in Belgrade.

 Day 2 Belgrade - Rajac (280 km) (B, L, D)